msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

  -    'specialthing' : defines a single thing's quirks as a delta from the device's capabilities.
  -    'sharewthing'  : describes a single thing's actions using the 'share' tuyaDAEMON feature.

+_New Constraints, syntax update_ :
+1. in 'alldevices' the 'device' field is mandatory (references thing's device).
+2. In the absence of the 'id', not required by TuyaDAEMON (virtual devices), it is replaced by the name or by Tuya ID from the wizard.

 ***Goals:***

   - Populate and update the 'tuyathome' DB from resources in a simple and iterable way.